 The number 420 has been associated with marijuana use for decades, though its origins are murky.
 Its use as code for marijuana spread among California pot users in the 1960s and spread nationwide among followers of the Grateful Dead.

 Like most counterculture slang, theories abound on its origin.
 Some say it was once police code in Southern California to denote marijuana use (probably an urban legend).
 It was a title number for a 2003 California bill about medical marijuana, an irony fully intended.

 Others trace it to a group of California teenagers who would meet at 4:20 p.m. to search for weed (a theory as elusive as the outdoor cannabis crop they were seeking).
 Yet the code stuck for obvious reasons: Authorities and nosy parents didn't know what it meant.

-In Colorado, several high schools across the state are hosting drug-free events on Friday.
-The University of Colorado's student government supports the university's anti-4/20 actions this year.
+The University of Colorado's student government supported the university's anti-4/20 actions.
 And other Colorado students created a Facebook campaign urging their colleagues to wear formal clothing to school on Friday to repudiate the party-school reputation.

 Associated Press writers Kristen Wyatt, P. Solomon Banda and Thomas Peipert contributed to this report.